icedev576/rpcminer-optcuda/README.md

 15-30% better mining performance compared to the original version.

-Optimalizaed for Fermi (GTX-4xx-5xx) and Kepler (GTX-6xx) Nvidia cards.
+Optimalized for Fermi (GTX-4xx-5xx) and Kepler (GTX-6xx) Nvidia cards.

 Legacy or newer card support will come later